 A study of current theories of how memory, acquisition of new information, forgetting and retrieval are understood.
-Required for Psychology majors, or PSY 360 may be substituted; required for Experimental Psychology concentration.
+Required for Psychology majors, or PSY 360 may be substituted.
 Offered spring semester, odd-numbered years.

 PSY 360.
 Cognitive Psychology.
 (3)

 A study of current theories of how memory, acquisition of new information, forgetting and retrieval are understood.